python-poetry/poetry-plugin-export/docs/_index.md

 The export plugin allows the export of locked packages to various formats.

 {{% note %}}
-Only the `requirements.txt` format is currently supported.
+Only the `constraints.txt` and `requirements.txt` formats are currently supported.
 {{% /note %}}

 ## Exporting packages